quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Expediting Explicit Congestion Notification (ECN) Signals {#congestion}

-An endpoint SHOULD send an immediate acknowledgement when a packet marked with the ECN Congestion Experienced (CE) {{?RFC3168}} codepoint in the IP header is received and the previously received packet was not marked CE.
+An endpoint SHOULD send an immediate acknowledgment when a packet marked with the ECN Congestion Experienced (CE) {{?RFC3168}} codepoint in the IP header is received and the previously received packet was not marked CE.